jaredsparta/sql_exercise3/README.md

 - ```sql
     SELECT SUM("Order Details".Quantity) AS 'Total Quantity ordered', Customers.CompanyName
     FROM Orders
+    RIGHT JOIN "Order Details" ON Orders.OrderID = "Order Details".OrderID
     RIGHT JOIN Customers ON Orders.CustomerID = Customers.CustomerID
-    -- I RJ here because I want to see the Paris specialites even if they have no orders RIGHT JOIN "Order Details" ON Orders.OrderID = "Order Details".OrderID WHERE Customers.City = 'Paris'
+    -- I RJ here because I want to see Paris specialites' quantity ordered even if they have no orders WHERE Customers.City = 'Paris'
     GROUP BY Customers.CompanyName;
     ```